rschoening/mvrs-dspa/README.md

    * Querying partition offsets using the Kafka CLI

 ##### Notes
   * To simulate out-of-order events, the value for `data.random-delay` in `application.conf` file can be modified prior to loading the events into Kafka.
-The random delay is used to parameterize a normal distribution of random delays, with a mean of 1/4 and standard deviation of 1/2 of the configured value, capping the distribution at that value (see `org.mvrs.dspa.utils.FlinkUtils.getNormalDelayMillis()`)
+The random delay is used to parameterize a normal distribution of delays, with a mean of 1/4 and standard deviation of 1/2 of the configured value, capping the distribution at that value (see `org.mvrs.dspa.utils.FlinkUtils.getNormalDelayMillis()`)
   * The speedup factor (`data.speedup-factor` in `application.conf`) is only applied during the analytic jobs, not during data preparation.
   * To allow precise control over the ordering and lateness of events when reading from Kafka, the preparation job uses a single worker, and writes to a single Kafka partition.
 Doing otherwise would create additional sources of un-ordering that would not allow exact control of lateness/reordering based on defined values for `data.random-delay` and `data.max-out-of-orderness`.
 See also the discussion for `data.kafka-partition.count` in [application.conf](https://github.com/rschoening/mvrs-dspa/blob/master/src/main/resources/application.conf)